dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./UM-Rose starter guide./README.md

 # UM-Rose starter guide

 This is based on the document originally produced by Phil Rosenberg, so thanks to him.
-Some information may be out of date, though - we should try to check and update this.
+Some information may be out of date, though - let us know if you find that something doesn't work and we can update it.

 For some alternative instructions on some of these things and more trouble-shooting advice, also see this page :- [[UM_common_issues]]